wrenger/schiller-lib/README.md

 ### UI Layer

-The [UI](lib-view) is developed in Svelte and TypeScript using Skeleton as a UI Framework.
+The [UI](lib-view) is developed in Svelte and TypeScript using Shadcn as a UI Framework.

 This layer is also responsible for internationalization ([locales](lib-view/src/lib/i18n/locales/)).
 Currently, there are only two languages supported (English and German).